jamesstill/SquareWidget.HMAC.Server.Core/README.md

 ### Prerequisites

-ASP.NET Core 2.1
+.NET 5.0

 ### Getting Started

 See the [documentation](https://squarewidget.com/squarewidget-hmac-middleware) for usage.
-Download the NuGet package in your ASP.NET Core 2.1 API.
+Download the NuGet package in your API.
 Implement a shared secret store service from abstract base class SharedSecretStoreService as in this example:

 ```
 using SquareWidget.HMAC.Server.Core;